appflower/appflower-docs/getstarted/10_2_methods_of_deployment.md

 The transfer of your application will begin immediately, progress information will be shown on screen.

-NOTE: Please be patient!
+NOTICE: : Please be patient!
 It will take some time to perform this task, since a project contains a lot of data.

 Your project is now deployed, bit it's ***not operational yet***!
 There are a few simple settings to adjust, please read on.